Updated: November 7, 2021

 2. Use transition moments to your advantage.

 In psychology, we call this the “fresh start effect.”
 Whether it’s the start of a new year or even a new season, your motivation to act increases.

 So right now, put a meeting request on your calendar for the day before your next birthday.
 Identify the one financial thing you most want to do.
 And commit yourself to it.

 3. Get a handle on small, frequent purchases.

 We aren’t machines.
 We don’t carry around an abacus every day, adding up what we’re spending, in comparison to what we wanted.
 But what our brains are very good at is counting up the number of times we’ve done something.

 For example, I can only use ride-sharing apps three times a week.
 And this forced me to ration my travels.
 I got a handle on my car-sharing expenses to the benefit of my husband, because of the environmental changes that I did.

 So get a handle on whatever that purchase is for you, and change your environment to make it harder to do so.

-As human beings, we can be irrational when it comes to saving and spending and budgeting.
-But luckily, we know this about ourselves, and we can predict how we’ll act under certain environments.
-Let’s do that with saving.
+As human beings, we can be irrational when it comes to saving and spending, and budgeting.
+But luckily, we know this about ourselves, and we can predict how we’ll act in certain environments.
+Let’s do that with savings.
 Let’s change our environment to help our future selves.